PXL-IT-NET/Guts-DotNetAdvanced-22-23/Chapter1_WPF_XAML/README.md

 ![alt text][img_exercise1_start]

-The goal of the app is that the users fills in the 5 keys of a code.
+The goal of the app is that the users fill in the 5 keys of a code.
 To break the code the user has to fill in the following values:
 * 'PXL' in the top left textbox
 * 'ForLife' in the top middle passwordbox